BloomTech-Labs/cityspire-d-ios/KnownDefects.md

 ## Issues

 * [App crashes when United States is searched](https://github.com/Lambda-School-Labs/cityspire-d-ios/issues/13)
+* Data Science API only works ocasionally, the /cities api call usually works.
+But for specific information /crime_scr/Boston will sometimes return an error.

 ## Incomplete

 * Profile screen
   * Needs to read profile from server
   * Needs to be able to save profile to server

 ## Not completed